 An award by the Integrata Foundation · since 1999

-Since 1999, the Integrata Foundation has honoured outstanding individuals and projects that place information technology and artificial intelligence in the service of people — improving quality of life in tangible ways.
+Since 1999, the Integrata Foundation has honoured outstanding individuals and projects that place information technology and artificial intelligence in the service of people and improve quality of life in tangible ways.

 Technology that serves people.